JordyM97/JordyM97/README.md

 # 💼 Featured Projects

-## Upper (Courier App)
+## 📦 Upper (Courier App)

-Mobile application used by delivery drivers and logistics operators for last-mile operations.
+Mobile application used by delivery drivers and logistics operators for international shipping and last-mile operations.

 ### Responsibilities